 - Holiday Inn Express Dubai Airport – a very reasonably priced nearby option

-- Premier Inn Dubai International Aiport – our preferred choice for families with free shuttle
+- Premier Inn Dubai International Aiport – our preferred choice for families with a free shuttle

 Or check out all available nearby options here:

-We hope this well help you decide if Dubai Connect is the right solution for you flying with Emirates.
-We’d still love you to stop on by on at least one leg through DXB though!
-Even in the peak of summer, there can still be fun things to see and do on a short break or stick around even longer – check out our itinerary ideas.
+We hope this will help you decide if Dubai Connect is the right solution for you flying with Emirates.
+We’d still love you to stop by on at least one leg through DXB, though!

 Please note we are not a travel agency, nor an agent for Emirates.
 This site is a travel blog to help newcomers to the UAE self plan their trip, we cannot book your flights, hotels, visas or connections for you.
 We may make a small commission if you click on any of our recommendation links.Dubai Travel Planner